I've developed the reed tools listed below with much thought and care. Each has unique qualities, yet works with many different reed styles.

 Blade edges are staggered to fit the contour of cane.

-Also available with extra center space (even number of blades only).
+Also available with extra center space (with 6 blades only).
 See below.

 Item 7: Dial Indicator - $300

 The Steesbassoon Dial Indicator

 The steesbassoon dial indicator comes with a dial accurate to 5 ten-thousandths of an inch.
 The dial reads from 0 to 50 thousandths of an inch in one revolution.

 Here are the features that make this the best, most accurate, dial available for reedmaking.

 This dial's accuracy is due to the unique design of the stylus tip.
 Most dial indicator styli are uniformly flat.
 The curve of the gouge will not conform to the flatness of the stylus, leaving an air pocket that makes measurement inaccurate.
 My stylus has a small contact point on the tip which lines up with the ball end of the indicator piston, giving it caliper-style accuracy.